 The Academy’s celebration of the year in film is Hollywood’s biggest night, breaking new ground with each glamorous annual ceremony.
-The Oscar nominees of 2018, for example, were filled with history-makers like Rachel Morrison, who became the first woman ever to be nominated for cinematography.
-Jordan Peele, the third person ever to get best picture, directing, and writing nods for his first film, also became the first Black person to win the original screenplay honor, while adapted screenplay winner James Ivory, at 89 years old, became the oldest Oscar winner ever.
-The 2019 ceremony broke the record for most individual Black winners in the awards’ history, while the 2020 ceremony made “Parasite” the first-ever best picture winner in a language other than English.
+The 2019 ceremony, for example, broke the record for most individual Black winners in the awards’ history, while the 2020 ceremony made “Parasite” the first-ever best picture winner in a language other than English.
 In 2021, we saw “Nomadland” helmer Chloé Zhao become the second-ever woman crowned best director.
 In 2022, Troy Kotsur of "CODA" became the first deaf male actor to be Oscar-nominated—and the second Oscar-nominated deaf performer ever behind Marlee Matlin.

 The origins of the nickname “Oscar” for the ceremony’s iconic gold statues are a little murky, but there are two likely theories.
 One is that Academy librarian Margaret Herrick dubbed the statue as such because of its resemblance to her uncle.
 The other is that Sidney Skolsky started using it in the New York Daily News in 1934 as a dig on the pretentiousness of the affair.